U.S. calls China, Russia, Iran, North Korea 'morally reprehensible' on rights

 By Lesley Wroughton and David Brunnstrom

-In releasing the State Department's global human rights report for 2017, acting Secretary of State John Sullivan also singled out Syria, Myanmar, Turkey and Venezuela as nations with poor human rights records.
+In releasing the State Department's global human rights report for 2017, acting Secretary of State John Sullivan also singled out Syria, Myanmar, Turkey and Venezuela as nations with a poor human rights record.
 Improved human rights in Uzbekistan, Liberia and Mexico were global "bright spots," Sullivan added.

 Michael Kozak, a senior State Department official who helped oversee the report, said he did not think policies by President Donald Trump's administration on freedom of the press, refugees, lesbian, gay, bisexual and transgender rights and other issues undermined the report or left the United States open to accusations of hypocrisy.